whad-team/whad-client/doc/source/cli/ble/ble-proxy.rst

 Create a GATT proxy and monitor traffic
 ---------------------------------------

-``ble-proxy`` default mode is GATT, meaning it will use its default WHAD interface (specified with the ``--interface`` option) to look for a target device and connect to it, and then create an emulated BLE device exposed on a second interface (specified with ``--proxy-interface``) that will have the exact same services and characteristics.
+``wble-proxy`` default mode is GATT, meaning it will use its default WHAD interface (specified with the ``--interface`` option) to look for a target device and connect to it, and then create an emulated BLE device exposed on a second interface (specified with ``--proxy-interface``) that will have the exact same services and characteristics.